allyjweir/starter/README.md

 # starter

-An example Flask-based web application, deployable to Kubernetes with all the essentials.
+An example Python/starlette-based web application, deployable to Kubernetes with all the essentials.

 ## Problem Definition